 ISCED Fields of Education and Training

 During the ISCED 2011 review, UNESCO Member States agreed that the fields of education should be examined in a separate process.
 A review took place in 2012 with the view to establishing an independent but related classification called the ISCED Fields of Education and Training.
-A panel of experts led by the UIS has developed a draft classification (available in English, French and Spanish).
-A global consultation on the draft took place in early 2013.
-A revised proposal is being presented to the 37th session of the UNESCO General Conference in November 2013 for adoption.
+A panel of experts led by the UIS developed a draft classification, which was adopted in November 2013.
+This new classification, ISCED-F, is available in English.
+Other language versions are forthcoming.